-Overall, no increase has been spotted in minority acquisitions by financial sponsors during 2017; it should be noted however that approximately 25% of total M&A transactions (acquisitions by both financial sponsors and strategic investors) related to minority participations.
+An decrease of minority deals has been spotted in 2018.
+Out of $\notin$ 3.5bn, a rough $\notin$ 257m are accounted to minority deals.
 Both structures (minority investments with minority partners protection and debt-like investments) are typically used, without any one to be clearly prevailing, since these depend to a big extent on the factual circumstances, as well as, financial sponsor's policy.